 In Figure 3, there are additional components used for this bias circuit including DC Feed, DC Block, and capacitor.
 The use of DC Feed was to block the RF signal to hinder it disturbs the biasing conditions, then DC Block function was to ensure that the DC signal flow as a biasing of the transistor is maximized, and the capacitor was used as a short circuit when the RF signal flows so that the resistor on the emitter is not taken into account as the load of the transistor.

-Figure 3.
-The DC Biasing Circuit for the 2SC5006 Transistor.

 From the DC bias circuit in Figure 3, the results of the input impedance and output impedance are listed in Table 2.

+Matching Impedance

+The impedance adjustment aimed to reduce the return loss and VSWR results.
+In addition, the matching impedance improved transistor stability (K > 1).
+The initial series of input and output impedance matching in this research used the smith chart contained in the ADS software.